yv989c/BlazarTech.QueryableValues/README.md

 Now, focus your attention to the first query of the green section.
 Here you can observe that there's a cost associated with this technique, but this cost can be offset in the long run, especially when your queries are not trivial like the ones in these examples.

 ## What Makes This Work? 🤓

+> 🎉 QueryableValues now supports JSON serialization, which improves its performance compared to using XML.
+By default, QueryableValues will attempt to use JSON if it is supported.

 QueryableValues makes use of the XML parsing capabilities in SQL Server, which are available in all the supported versions of SQL Server to date.
 The provided sequence of values are serialized as XML and embedded in the underlying SQL query using a native XML parameter, then it uses SQL Server's XML type methods to project the query in a way that can be mapped by [Entity Framework Core].

 This is a technique that I have not seen being used by other popular libraries that aim to solve this problem.
 It is superior from a latency standpoint because it resolves the query with a single round trip to the database and most importantly, it preserves the query's [execution plan] even when the content of the XML is changed.

 ## One More Thing 👀
-The `AsQueryableValues` extension method allows you to treat a sequence of values as you normally would if these were another entity in your [DbContext].
+The `AsQueryableValues` extension method allows you to treat a sequence of values as you normally would if they were another entity in your [DbContext].
 The type returned by the extension is an [IQueryable&lt;T&gt;] that can be composed with other entities in your query.

-For example, you can do one or more joins like this and it is totally fine:
+For example, you can perform one or more joins like this and it is completely fine:
 ```c#
 var myQuery =
     from i in dbContext.MyEntities